plexus/arnebrasseur.net/source/2014-08-31-amazing-lisp-vim.md

 Why Vim users will switch to Emacs in the coming years.

 I've recently stated that within the next five years half of Vim users will switch to Emacs.
-And while the exact number of years or percentage are debatable, I stand by that statement.
+And while the exact time span and percentage are debatable, I stand by that statement.
 I think a number of factors are coming together that will make switching very appealing.

 Editor flame wars have been around for decades.
 Let me do my share to fan the flames by saying this: of all modern editors, Vim has the superior editing model.
 The modal text-object style of editing, where few if any modifier keys are used, but instead commands are composed of keys typed in sequence is better for reasons of economy, ergonomics, and sheer expressive power.